magg77/MarketShop/readme.md

-# 📱 Proyecto de Aplicación Android
+# 📱 MarketShop Android Application Project

+You can view the list of products available to you, the details of each product in full dialog, save your favorite products and view them without an internet connection, and check the network status of your device.

 # Screenshots
 ![Test Image 2](https://github.com/magg77/MarketShop/blob/feature/favorites/screens/screns.png)

-# 🛠 Requisitos
+# 🛠 Requirements
 MarketShop is a Kotlin application for Android mobile devices.
 Before running the project, please ensure you consider the following requirements:

 - Android Studio Otter | 2025.2.1 ->  Build #AI-252.25557.131.2521.14344949, built on October 28, 2025